 If you are wondering if you can apply for Chapter 7 bankruptcy, an attorney could assist you with your questions today.
 Contact the Birmingham Chapter 7 bankruptcy lawyers at [firm-name] by calling [phone-number] for advice concerning your bankruptcy case.

 One of the immediate concerns in bankruptcy law is the balance between the rights of debtors and the rights of creditors.
 In this sense, the Bankruptcy Code attempts to establish fair eligibility guidelines to reasonably allow debtors to benefit from bankruptcy while allowing creditors a decent chance to receive some payment prior to debt discharging.
 Eligibility requirements include the following:

 Failure to follow through any of these requirements or failure to correctly file the necessary paperwork could end in immediate dismissal of a bankruptcy petition.

 If you are considering bankruptcy as an option to deal with your amassing debts, working with a knowledgeable attorney can make the process significantly easier.
 With reliable advice and experience handling the bankruptcy system, a legal advisor could simplify the rigors of bankruptcy for you today.
-Contact the Birmingham Chapter 7 bankruptcy lawyers at GREENWAY BANKRUPTCY LAW, LLC at (205) 324-4000.
+Contact the Birmingham Chapter 7 bankruptcy lawyers at [firm-name] at [phone-number].